Guana Cay Settlement

 The settlement adjoins the Great Guana Resort property whose main building burnt down, and which was the premier resort on the island.
 The Guana Beach Resort which was the grand daddy of all resorts on Guana, was for all practical purposes, destroyed by Floyd and Fire.
 Despite that fact, their Sunset Bar at pool side was resurrected from the debris and is now called Grabbers, Light food is served and naturally the "Guana Grabber" the drink of choice.
 The original motel type cottages that remained have been renovated plus an additional five condo/apartments in place of the old hotel.
 All are available for rent.
 Grabbers is a popular spot especially with the cruising folks who anchor just off its beach in Fishers Bay.

-It has been just over a decade since the opening of Nippers, now one of the hottest spots in all of the Cays (Video).
+Of course there is Nippers, one of the hottest spots in all of Abaco (Video).
 It is a trendsetting place that lives up to its reputation and one of a few places that stays open in early fall.
 Often you find Johnny Nipper himself bar tending. (see food & drinks).
 It's on a bluff overlooking their snorkeling beach and ocean - Spectacular.
 It really packs them in.
 You can also dine in style at "Overso", Nippers new enclosed air conditioned restaurant.
 Chef Debbie also includes many state side favorites in her menu of local fare.

 For those not staying on Guana, access to Nippers is only by boat or ferry from Marsh Harbour.
 Every Sunday they serve a Hawaiian style pig roast which attracts folks and yachtsmen from all over the cays.
 Tickets are sold on a first come first served basis.
 It's generally very crowded.
-The Barefoot Man, who's CD's are in every gift shop and hotel, makes a couple annual appearance here (Video).
+The Barefoot Man, a poor mans Jimmy Buffett, who's CD's are in every gift shop and hotel, makes a couple annual appearances and drew large crouds.
+His last in April 2019 (Video).
 At one time, Nippers had its own webcam focused on their beautiful beach below.
 A storm knocked it out years back and it's never been replaced.
 If anyone should have a webcam, it's Nippers.
 When you stop by, bug them about that.
 (Abaco Webcams.)

-Across from the settlement at the harbours edge, youl'll see the Orchid Bay Resort.
-It's a resort, marina and restaurant with sales office.
+Across from the settlement at the harbours edge, youl'll see the Orchid Bay Yacht Club and Marina.
+It's an ownership resort, marina and restaurant with sales office.
+Check with them to see if any homes are available for rent.
 You cant miss their a large stone jetty protecting its marina and harbour.
-Orchid Bay has been off again - on again the last couple years caught in the economic downturn.
-That includes their marina too.
-Sometimes open sometimes closed.
-But we hear tell their restaurant & bar is open 2016.
+Their Sunsetter Bar & Restaurant is popular in season.
 (Video)

 On Guana Cay you'll find another of Abaco's premiere dive shops, Dive Guana.
 Even if your not staying on the cay, the proprietor Troy will come pick your group up.
 Diving equipment may also be rented along with boats & golf carts.
 Troy also offers excursions to events elsewhere.
 Just stop by and ask.
 It's located in Settlement Harbor, right on front street.